 Multiple Parties Involved

-When more than two vehicles contribute to a crash, liability issues multiply.
-Truck accidents, rideshare collisions, and multi-car pileups involve several insurance providers, each working to reduce responsibility.
+When more than two vehicles are involved in a crash, liability issues become more complex.
+Truck accidents, rideshare collisions, and multi-car pileups often involve multiple insurance providers, each working to minimize their liability.
 Determining who caused the initial impact and how each driver contributed to the chain reaction requires extensive investigation.

 Pre-Existing Medical Conditions